tremes/jboss-seam/examples/ejbtimer/readme.txt

-Seam Quartz Example
+Seam EJB Timer Example
 ===================

-This example demonstrates the Seam Quartz Timer functionality.
+This example demonstrates the EJB Timer functionality in Seam.

 To deploy the example to JBoss AS, follow these steps: